-HUNT SEAT EQUITATION OVER FENCES 2'- Exhibitors must be between the ages of 9-18 years-old as of January 1 of the current year.
+HUNT SEAT EQUITATION OVER FENCES 2'- Exhibitors must be between the ages of 9 - 18 years-old as of January 1 of the current year.
 Contestants must take eight (8) fences in order with horses and ponies jumping 2' obstacles.
 A change of direction in the jump course is required.
 Riders cannot enter into any class where fences are higher than 2'.
 See Standards for Judging Hunt Seat Equitation for an explanation of judging.
-Horses entered into Hunt Seat Equitation Over Fences 2' may not enter into any other Equitation Over Fences class.
+Horses entered into Hunt Seat Equitation Over Fences 2' may enter in Low Hunter 2' and Jumpers 2'.

-SPECIAL HUNTER - 2'6" - Open to registered and grade mares and geldings of any size.
+HUNTER - 2'3" - Open to registered and grade mares and geldings of any size.
 Exhibitors must be between the ages of 9 - 18 years-old as of January 1 of the current year.
 Class judged on the horse or pony's manners, style of jumping, hunting pace and way of moving over the designated course.
-The course will contain at least four (4) jumps set at a minimum of 2'3" and maximum of 2'6" which simulate obstacles found in the hunting field.
+The course will contain at least eight (8) jumps set at a height of 2'3".
 Horses will make at least eight (8) jumping efforts with all obstacles at least 48 feet apart.
-Horses entered in this class may not enter into any class below 2'6", except Jumpers
+Horses entered in Hunter 2'3" may enter in Hunt Seat Equitation 2'3" and Jumpers 2'3" - 2'6".

-HUNT SEAT EQUITATION OVER FENCES (2'6") - Exhibitors must be between the ages of 9 - 18 years-old as of January 1 of the current year.
-Contestants must take eight (8) fences in order with horses and ponies jumping 2'3" to 2'6" obstacles.
+HUNT SEAT EQUITATION OVER FENCES (2'3") - Exhibitors must be between the ages of 9 - 18 years-old as of January 1 of the current year.
+Contestants must take eight (8) fences in order with horses and ponies jumping 2'3" obstacles.
 A change of direction in the jump course is required.
 See Standards for Judging Hunt Seat Equitation for an explanation of judging.
-Horses entered into Hunt Seat Equitation Over Fences 2'6" may not enter into any other Equitation Over Fences class.
+Horses entered into Hunt Seat Equitation Over Fences 2'3" may enter in Hunter 2'3" and Jumpers 2'3" - 2'6".